biobakery/Maaslin2/README.md

 ## Description ##

-MaAsLin2 was developed to find associations between microbiome multi'omics features and complex metadata in population-scale epidemiological studies.
+MaAsLin2 was developed to find associations between microbiome multi-omics features and complex metadata in population-scale epidemiological studies.
 The software includes multiple analysis methods, normalization, and transform options to customize analysis for your specific study.

 ## Requirements ##

 MaAsLin2 is an R package that can be run on the command line or as an R function.

 ## Installation ##

 MaAsLin2 can be run from the command line or as an R function.

 If only running from the command line, you do not need to install the MaAsLin2 package but you will need to install the MaAsLin2 dependencies.

 ### From command line ###